stephan-klein/supersonic/docs/supersonic/guides/navigation/index.md

 Supersonic apps are Multi-Page Apps (MPA) by default.
 This means each view in your app is an actual separate WebView with it's own lifecycle.
 Utilising MPA provides several very apparent boosts over a Single-Page Application where all of your views are displayed by changing the content of a single WebView.
 Most notably, navigating between views can be implemented natively, meaning your app will look and feel just like a native app.

 Supersonic provides two ways to define your navigation structure.
 You can use Supersonic Web Components in your HTML, with separate navigation elements for basic, modal and drawer views.
 Alternatively you can also just use the Supersonic APIs to create views and manipulate the view stack.
-For a full rundown on navigating in a Supersonic App, see the guides in the [navigation section][navigation].
+For a full rundown on navigating in a Supersonic App, see the guides in the [navigating between views section][navigation].

-## Views

-Each Supersonic app consists of one or more views.
-Views can be created and destroyed on the fly, or started and then persisted, keeping them available at a moments notice.
-Learn about views in the [views guide][views].

 ## Interview communication